 If you are a public/governmental or nonprofit agency and looking to provide temporary jobs to assist with humanitarian aid, cleanup and restoration activities, please post your job order at https://ext.careersourcebroward.com/Disaster-Assistance.

 If you are a for-profit business and looking to provide temporary jobs to assist with humanitarian aid, cleanup, and restoration activities, please post your job order at https://irma.employflorida.com/vosnet/Default.aspx.

 Disaster Unemployment Assistance (Administered by the Florida Department of Economic Opportunity)

 Disaster Unemployment Assistance (DUA) provides assistance to individuals whose employment has been either lost or interrupted as a direct result of a major disaster, as declared by the President of the United States.
 DUA is available to unemployed workers or self-employed individuals who became unemployed as a direct result of the disaster.
 DUA is also available to those individuals who became the breadwinner, or major support provider, due to the death of the head of household and as a direct result of the disaster.
 Claims can be filed online at www.floridajobs.org or by calling 1-800-385-3920.
-The deadline for Florida residents to apply is Tuesday, Oct.
-31, 2017.
+The deadline for Florida residents to apply was extended to Tuesday, Nov.
+14, 2017.
+Applications filed after the Nov.
+14, 2017, deadline will be considered untimely and DUA benefits may be denied unless applicants provide good cause.
 For more information, click here.
 To learn more about the application process, click here.